asaltanubes/TFG-Killing-vector-fields/Escrito final/Introduction/Introduction.typ

-The Noether theorem establishes a one to one connection between symmetries and conservation laws, thus explaining the origin of conservation of energy, charge and all other conservation laws widely used in physics.
+The Noether theorem establishes a one to one connection between symmetries and conservation laws, thus explaining the origin of conservation of energy, charge and all other conserved quantities widely used in physics.

 As an example, in classical mechanics, the action is defined as the integral of the Lagrangian @lagrangian-ref